ej038b8vhu/sc-alpine-app/README.md

 ---

 - [Alpine](https://alpinejs.dev/)
-  - either use CDN or `npm install alpinejs`
+  - Either use CDN or `npm install alpinejs`
   - Alpine.js offers the reactive and declarative nature of big frameworks like Vue or React at a much lower cost.
 A lightweight, JavaScript framework.
+  - It will doing fine job with Tailwind.

 - I think I like it indeed.